ndrewh/nsjail-shm-dos/README.md

 ```

 At this point nsjail is listening on port 1337.
 Now you can run the poc on the host:

+WARNING: If you have a large amount of swap, this will quickly make your computer very slow or unstable.

 ```
 python3 poc.py